Electron neutrino: Name

 Pauli originally named his proposed light particle a neutron.
 When James Chadwick discovered a much more massive nuclear particle in 1932 and also named it a neutron, this left the two particles with the same name.
 Enrico Fermi, who developed the theory of beta decay, introduced the term neutrino in 1934 (it was jokingly coined by Edoardo Amaldi during a conversation with Fermi at the Institute of physics of via Panisperna in Rome, in order to distinguish this light neutral particle from Chadwick's neutron) to resolve the confusion.
 It was a pun on neutrone, the Italian equivalent of neutron: the -one ending can be an augmentative in Italian, so neutrone could be read as the "large neutral thing"; -ino replaces the augmentative suffix with a diminutive one ("small neutral thing").

 Upon the prediction and discovery of a second neutrino, it became important to distinguish between different types of neutrinos.
-Pauli's neutrino is now identified as the electron neutrino, while the second neutrino is identified as the muon neutrino.
+Pauli's neutrino was then identified as the electron neutrino, while the second was named as the muon neutrino.
+The third and last neutrino was discovered in July 2000 and named as the tau neutrino.